nemethmik/masteringflutter/README.md

 all this fuss is just to make give automated disposability within stateless widgets to the blocs.
 Practically this is a replacement for the stream builder where it consumes an auto-disposed bloc.
 If Dart had destructor machinery just like every major programming languages, this wouldn't be needed.

+## RX Dart Behavior Subject
+Regular non-broadcast streams can be listened only once, and only by one listener, which is perfectly fine for receiving the data from a HTTP or databse request/query, when the data has been downloaded, the stream has to be closed.

+[BehaviorSubject](https://pub.dev/documentation/rxdart/latest/rx/BehaviorSubject-class.html) is broadcast stream, and emits the last item as the first item to any new listener.
+After that, any new events will be appropriately sent to the listeners.
+This means the Subject's stream can be listened to multiple times.

+This is exactly how LiveData streams behave in Android Architecture.
+These are not OK for sending events, for example.